ckeditor/ckeditor4/tests/plugins/justify/manual/brmode.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: toolbar, justify, wysiwygarea, elementspath, sourcearea, font, list

+# Test case 1:
+1. Repeat steps in both editors.
-1. Put cursor in first line.
+2. Put cursor in first line.
-2. Align text to center.
+3. Align text to center.
 ## Expected:
 Justification is avialable and text is moved to the center.
 ## Unexpected:
 Justification icons are disabled

+# Test Case 2:
+1. Repeat steps in both editor.
-3. Move cursor to list item.
+2. Move cursor to list item.
-4. Select `<ul>` tag from elementspath
+3. Select `<ul>` tag from elementspath
+4. Elementspath **must** show path like `body > ul`, without `li` at the end.
+If path still shows `li` items, then ignore this test case.
+(This behaviour can be observed in Safari browser)
 ## Expected:
 Justification is disabled when `<ul>` tag is selected.

-5. Repeat steps 1-4 for second editor.